Life After Divorce: 25 Ways to Recover and Restart

 When you help someone and see them doing better, it also boosts your confidence and gives you a reason to smile.

 It’s not about the sweat, and you have to wake your body every day.
 You don’t have to do a rigorous workout.
-Just take a walk or jog; it will make you happy if you do it regularly.
+Just take a walk or jog; it will make you happy and active if you do it regularly.

 20. Eat healthily